Preparing for an Interview: How to Do it and Why it Matters

 7. Print hard copies of your resume and portfolio

-Printing copies of your resume and portfolio makes sure your interviewer can view these important documents during the interview.
+Printing copies of your resume and portfolio ensures your interviewer can view these important documents during the interview.
 Print out four copies of your resume, one for yourself and three for an interview panel.
 A single portfolio is appropriate, as interviews can pass these high-quality documents around when required.

 8. Plan your travel

-Arriving at a face-to-face interview on time makes you seem professional, so find out the best way to reach the interview location the day before your interview.
-Consider whether you will drive or catch public transport.
+Arriving at a face-to-face interview on time makes you seem professional, so finding out the best way to reach the interview location the day before your interview will be helpful in preparing for an interview.
+Consider whether you will drive or use public transport.
 If you're driving yourself, research your route, how long the drive will take and your parking options.
 If you're taking public transport, determine how you'll get to the station, stop or port and how long the journey will take.

 Double-check your interview time and aim to arrive 15 minutes early.
 This buffer provides time to find the interview office and collect your thoughts.
 Leaving your home earlier can also help you factor in unexpected delays such as roadblocks or traffic congestion.